z125081-Sam-Lam/midterm/README.md

 Portfolio Website Sam Lam

-Back-End links are in Dutch because website is build a legacy project
+Back-End links are in Dutch because website is build with a legacy project